 We want you to call our office as soon as possible, but here are some quick tips for what to do when a dental emergency occurs while you are waiting to be seen or to be contacted by phone during an after-hours incident.

 - Knocked-Out Tooth: Contact Dr. Paulen immediately when a tooth is knocked out.
-If the tooth is recovered, hold it by the crown to gently rinse and place it in a glass of milk until you can be seen by Dr. Paulen.
+If the tooth is recovered, hold it by the crown to gently rinse and place it in a glass of milk until Dr. Paulen can see you.
 This may preserve the tooth for possible reinsertion in our dentist office.

 - Toothache: sudden tooth pain can indicate a range of possible dental concerns.
 You can take an over-the-counter pain reliever to improve symptoms, and we recommend contacting our dentist office as soon as possible to discuss and schedule a visit if deemed necessary.

 - Broken, chipped, or fractured tooth: tooth damage should be addressed as soon as possible- call our office right away to schedule a visit.
 If the trauma has caused bleeding or pain, use a cold compress to stem the bleeding and take an over-the-counter pain reliever.
 If possible, recover the piece of the tooth that has been broken and place it in a container of milk to preserve.

 - Object Caught in A Tooth: if an object or large food particle is lodged between teeth, DO NOT use a sharp object of any kind to try and remove it- this may cause damage to the tooth surface or gums.
 Gently floss between the teeth to see if this can move the object out of position for easy removal.
-If this is not successful, contact our office for instruction on how to proceed.
+If this is not successful, contact our office for instructions on how to proceed.